 Curriculum and Courses

-The HonorsX curriculum is uniquely designed with an emphasis on the intersection of justice and sustainability — and rotates topics each academic year.
-For the 2022-23 academic year, the HonorsX cohort will explore “Developing Sustainable Societies.”
+The HonorsX Minor in Interdisciplinary Studies is uniquely designed with an emphasis on the intersection of justice and sustainability — and rotates topics each academic year.
+In Summer ‘23, the HonorsX cohort will explore “Developing Sustainable Societies.”
 Aligned with the university’s legacy commitment to equity and social justice, this topic grapples with how advances in science and technology create some of our greatest dilemmas and how best we sustain ourselves to evolve and adapt to our surroundings.

 If you dream of tackling challenging social problems in your communities and the world — and want to do so by collaborating with peers, faculty and mentors across disciplines — HonorsX is for you.

-The HonorsX program includes three in-person classes, with the Fall Class meeting on Tues/Thurs afternoons.
-Each course emphasizes cross-disciplinary, integrative approaches to problem-solving, intervening in vital social issues with an eye to the future.
-Each is co-taught by expert faculty in Business, Public Health, and Engineering.
+Each HonorsX course emphasizes cross-disciplinary, integrative approaches to problem-solving, intervening in vital social issues with an eye to the future.
+Each is co-taught by expert faculty in three different disciplines.

 You will take UNVS 120, UNVS 121, and UNVS 122 in Summer '23, Fall '23, and Spring '24.
 All other courses can be taken at any time before you graduate.